ad-am7/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I applied gaussian smoothing and canny edge detection to get the edges of the image.
+The image is then masked for the Region of Interest.
+A hough transformation is then undertaken to get the parameters of the lines.
+The lines are then group by left lines or right lines and a single line is approximated for each side

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by appending the lines to a list as either Left Lines or Right Lines (based on the slope of the line).
+A polyfit function is then used to average out all of the accepted lines.
+One approximation of the left or right lines is done by drawing a straight line between the uppermost point and the intercept of the line at the images height (img_height[0])

 If you'd like to include images to show how the pipeline works, here is how to include an image: